balrubaye/learn-javascript/README.md

 # Learn JavaScript for Beginners

-This repository contains code examples that complement the "[Learn JavaScript for Beginners](https://bassamrubaye.me/learn-javascript-for-beginners/)" blog post on YourWebsite.
+This repository contains code examples that complement the "[Learn JavaScript for Beginners](https://bassamrubaye.me/learn-javascript-for-beginners/)" blog post.
 These examples are designed to help beginners grasp the basics of JavaScript, including syntax, data types, control structures, and functions.

 ## Table of Contents